shoplineos/shopline-sdk-go/README.md

 #### OAuth

-If you don't have an access token yet, you can obtain one with the oauth flow.
+If you don't have an Access Token yet, you can obtain one with the oauth flow.
 Something like this will work:

 ```
 // see server/main.go